||6 days ago|

 New windows become disconnected from the original PWA:

 This only applies to windows opened by PWAs (for example, using

 On Windows, this means new windows will use the normal Firefox icon and probably merge with the normal Firefox shortcut in the taskbar.
-On all operating systems, it will also cause them to lose functionality of changing window colors and will always have an address bar displayed.
+On Linux and macOS, this won't be so noticeable due to other issues.
+It will also cause them to lose the functionality of changing window colors and will always have an address bar displayed.